lchsam/lchsam.github.io/README.md

 # lchsam.github.io
-A simple website that work in progress.
+A simple website that is work in progress.
 In progress of shifting everything from samchlee.wordpress.com to this website.